SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Design Limitations and Mitigations

 \section{Design Limitations and Mitigations}

-\paragraph{Latency} Batch trading inherently introduces latency (between order submission and order execution) not present on traditional, centralized exchanges, simply because an order cannot execute until a batch has been closed and clearing prices have been computed.
+\paragraph{Latency.} Batch trading inherently introduces latency (between order submission and order execution) not present on traditional, centralized exchanges, simply because an order cannot execute until a batch has been closed and clearing prices have been computed.
 This latency is already present in a blockchain context (a transaction is not finalized until the consensus protocol adds it to a block), so in this context, \SPEEDEX{} introduces no additional latency.

 The latency may have downstream economic effects.
-Market-making may be (or less) profitable operating in a batch system, which could lead to reduced (or increased) liquidity.
-Budish et al. \cite{aquilina2020quantifying} argue that batch trading (between 2 assets) would reduce costs for market-makers, which could lead to increased liquidity.
-However, they study a higher batch frequency (approximately once per millisecond); it appears less is known about our lower batch frequency (see Q9, \cite{budishpubliccomment}).
+Market-making may be more (or less) profitable operating in a batch system, which could lead to reduced (or increased) liquidity.
+Budish et al.~\cite{aquilina2020quantifying} argue that batch trading (between 2 assets) would reduce costs for market-makers, which could lead to increased liquidity.
+However, they study a higher batch frequency (approximately once per millisecond); our lower batch frequency is less studied (see Q9, \cite{budishpubliccomment}).

-\paragraph{\Tat{} Nondeterminism} The algorithms evaluated in \S \ref{sec:tateval} can be viewed as a randomized approximation scheme, which raises the question of whether a malicious operator can manipulate the approximation.
-Note that to measure the level of approximation error (as defined in \S \ref{apx:error}) can be measured, so non-anonymous node operators can be penalized for malfeasance.
-When regulation is not possible, \Tat{} can be made deterministic by fixing a set of control parameters for each instance, and choosing the solution with the lowest approximation error (or lowest ``unrealized utility, \S \ref{sec:imbalanced}). \Thestellarbc{} plans to use a static set of control parameters with one \Tat{} instance.
+\paragraph{\Tat{} Nondeterminism.} The algorithms evaluated in \S \ref{sec:tateval} can be viewed as a randomized approximation scheme, which raises the question of whether a malicious operator can manipulate the approximation.
+Note that the level of approximation error (as defined in \S \ref{apx:error}) can be measured, so non-anonymous node operators can be penalized for malfeasance.
+When regulation is not possible, \Tat{} can be made deterministic by fixing a set of control parameters for each instance and choosing the solution with the lowest approximation error (or lowest unrealized utility, \S \ref{sec:imbalanced}).
+The Stellar implementation uses a static set of control parameters with one \Tat{} instance.
 Node operators could also compete to compute prices accurately, as in \cite{dfusion}.

-\paragraph{Nondeterministic Overdraft Prevention} \SPEEDEX{} needs some method to prevent an account from spending more than its balance of an asset.
+\paragraph{Nondeterministic Overdraft Prevention.} \SPEEDEX{} needs to prevent an account from spending more than its balance of an asset.
 As discussed in \S \ref{sec:commutativesemantics}, our implementation considers a proposal valid only if no account is overdrafted after applying the block.
-This design complicates pipelining of consensus with execution, and gives plausible deniability for delaying transactions.
+This design complicates pipelining of consensus with execution, gives plausible deniability for delaying transactions, and is incompatible with cryptographic commit-reveal schemes.